 - Medical indicators.
-People experiencing fevers, abdominal pains or a change in responsiveness of pupils are in need of detox.
-Other medical concerns that would raise the need for detox include changes in blood pressure and heart rate, as well as insomnia, hallucinations and seizures.
+People experiencing fevers, abdominal pains or a change in responsiveness of pupils are in need of a detox.
+Other medical concerns that would raise the need for detox include changes in blood pressure and heart rate, as well as insomnia, hallucinations, and seizures.

 - Mental health indicators.
 If there are suicidal inclinations, anger or aggression issues, detox is strongly advised.
 In these cases, frequent monitoring and contact with the patient by staff will be an important part of the detox process.

 - Social indicators.
 Certain populations may have a greater need for detox.
 For example, adolescents are more likely to consume larger quantities of alcohol and/or drugs and are more likely to consume several different drugs.
 Other demographics can also indicate higher need for detox, such as victims of domestic violence and parents with dependent children.

 Side Effects of Detox and Withdrawal

 Some substances affect the body in more severe ways, which can create particular risks during the detoxification process.
 Some of the symptoms of withdrawal from various drugs or alcohol are similar, but there are unique concerns associated with different substances, such as: